 I am terrible at tennis.
 But I do know about the “sweet spot.”
-It refers to the place on the racket at the center where the ball will rebound with the most velocity.
+It refers to the place at the center of the racket where the ball will rebound with the most velocity.
 It’s easier to experience this for yourself than to explain to others.
 Simply put, when you find the sweet spot, you know it.

 "As each has received a gift, use it to serve one another, as good stewards of God's varied grace…" 1 Peter 4:10 (ESV)